TRaSH-Guides/Guides/docs/Misc/How-to-setup-Torguard-for-port-forwarding.md

 ![status](images/torguard/status.png)

-You will also receive an e-mail with the ports you forwarded.
+You will also receive an email with the ports you forwarded.

 !!! note "Normally, it takes only a short while for the ports to be approved.
 If it takes longer or you get `PENDING,` we suggest retrying the process."